 Daniel King looked like shit.
-We stood in his front hall, deep enough into it that the light didn’t touch him.
+We stood in his front hall, deep enough into it that the sunlight streaming through the open front door didn’t touch him.
 His eyes were bloodshot, skin ashen.
 Every time anyone moved too fast or spoke too loud, he winced.
 Jakob said there were no consequences for anyone’s actions last night.
 Too bad for Daniel that didn’t apply to hangovers.

-“Good morning, Daniel!”
-I said, because yes, I was vindictive enough that I liked seeing him flinch at the volume of my voice.
+“Good morning!”
+I yelled at him, because yes, I was vindictive enough that I liked seeing him flinch.

 “What do you want?” he asked, voice rasping like sandpaper.

 “We need to talk,” Jakob said.
-Just then, a young kid in a King’s vest hustled past carrying a box of empty beer bottles.
-Jakob waited until he passed before saying anything else.
+Just then, a young kid in a Kings vest hustled past carrying a box of empty beer bottles.
+Jakob waited until he was gone before saying anything else.
 “Somewhere quiet.”

-Daniel nodded, looking relieved at this respite from the busy front hall.
+Daniel nodded, looking relieved at this respite from the busy hall.
 He turned and led us deeper into the house.
 As we passed the picture of him and Redding, Jakob reached out and snagged it off the wall, so quiet that all I heard was the soft sigh of leather.
-He shoved it inside his open jacket before anyone else could see it, tucking his arm close, holding it there.
+He shoved it inside his jacket before anyone else could see it, tucking his arm close to hold it there.

-Daniel wove between bustling people and showed us up a back staircase I hadn’t noticed last night.
+Daniel wove between bustling people and showed us up a back staircase.
 It deposited us into an upstairs hallway that looked as if it had escaped the worst of the party’s perversions.

-“In here,” Daniel said, pushing open a door and striding in.
-It was a large home office, painted a deep, hunter green.
+“In here,” Daniel said, pushing open a door and striding inside.
+It was a large home office, painted a deep green.
 It looked like something more suited to an English country manor than a southern Texas ranch home, complete with a heavy wooden desk, bookshelves, and a trio of leather chairs.
 This must have been Eva’s doing.
 It didn’t fit Daniel.
 For starters, it was too nice.
-He looked more suited to holding court in a dingy clubhouse, with biker and army paraphernalia plastered all over the walls.
+He looked more suited to holding court in a dingy clubhouse, with army and biker paraphernalia plastered all over the walls.

 Daniel paced over to a vintage drink cart and poured himself a glass of whiskey.
 He didn’t ask us if we wanted one.
-With anyone else, I would have thought they weren’t trying to be an impolite host but were just too hungover to function.
+If it were anyone else, I’d assume they weren’t trying to be an impolite host but were just too hungover to function.
 With Daniel, I knew this for the subtle power move it was.

 Jakob sat without waiting for an invite, so I took the chair beside him.
 Daniel folded himself down across from us, whiskey balanced on his knee.
 He scrubbed a hand over his face, and some of the fog cleared from his expression.